mikegrudic/pytreegrav/README.md

     RMS force error: 0.0123373

-# What is I want to evaluate the fields at different points than where the particles are?
+# What if I want to evaluate the fields at different points than where the particles are?

 Easy peasy lemon squeezy.
 First build the tree, then feed the target points into GetPotential or GetAccel.